dt170/Sudoku_in_C/README.md

 # Sudoku-
-homework assignment to build a Sudoku game for the user . the using of dynamic array is a must . use the struct and main that given
+homework assignment to build a Sudoku game for the user . the using of dynamic array is a must . use the struct and main that given.

- #struct
+# Struct
  ```
 typedef struct _Array
 {